NNiT: Width-Agnostic Neural Network Generation with Structurally Aligned Weight Spaces: Experimental Evaluation

-In contrast, NNiT performs very close to the training set with over $85\%$ success across all tasks.
+On the other hand, NNiT performs very close to the training set with over $85\%$ success across all tasks.
 We attribute this robustness specifically to our patch-based tokenization.
 By decomposing weights into locally consistent patches, NNiT decouples the generative prior from the global weight space dimensions.
 Synthesizing a wider layer is analogous to increasing the resolution of a generated image, where the model aggregates a larger number of valid functional patches.
-The same idea extends naturally to depth: adding layers corresponds to appending additional architecture tokens and their associated weight blocks to the sequence, mirroring the scalability of joint audio-video generation.
+The same idea extends naturally to depth---adding layers corresponds to appending additional architecture tokens and their associated weight blocks to the sequence, mirroring the scalability of joint audio-video generation.

+We report the full architecture performance distribution across all 80 generated policies in Appendix~\ref{app:extended_performance} and provide further analysis on a single topology in Appendix~\ref{app:single_dist}.
+We further verify that the pipeline transfers beyond robotic control by evaluating on MNIST classification (results summarized in Appendix~\ref{app:mnist}); we show that the NNiT attains $96.1\%$ mean test accuracy across unseen architectures.